rastersoft/devedeng/README.md

 ## USING DEVEDE NG ##

-The first alpha version of Devede NG is very similar to the old devede, with the exception that, when creating a DVD disc, there are no more "titles" and "files".
+The second alpha version of Devede NG is very similar to the old devede, with the exception that, when creating a DVD disc, there are no more "titles" and "files".
 Instead, you just add files to the disc.
 It also lacks support for Mencoder, and can use only FFMpeg or AVConv for video conversion.